cheezy64/express-code-challenge/designThoughtProcess.md

   * Implementing directly inside the [get|post] Express calls will make it hard to unit test
 * Questions
   * How to mock out dependencies.
 In OOP, I'd use dependency injection.
 Pass in mocks via constructor?
+    * Update: `mockingoose` seems to be decent for mocking a mongoose model.
+It does it without needing to pass the mock via the constructor.
+Further research makes it seem like `jest` has this ability too.
+Therefore, the design won't have mocks passed in via the constructor.